NiclasDev63/SpookyChat/README.md

 ## TODO

+- Only start conversation with existing users

+- Add functionality to start a conversation with a new user

-- [] Change chat by clicking user in sidebar
+- correctly delete all collections by user when loggin out (nodejs)

+- Add functionality to logout a button

-- [] Add Hash for authentification
+- Add Hash for authentification

-- [] Add unique ID to chat

-- [] Add Sections with warn sign (for example: "Logout to delete your user and messages")
+- Add Sections with warn sign (for example: "Logout to delete your user and messages")

-- [] Create Component for Messages

-- [] Create Component for Contact on Sidebar

-- [] Change Design of Chat
+- (Change Design of Chat)

-- [] uncommend the code in line 33-35 in pages/index.tsx
+- uncommend the code in line 33-35 in pages/index.tsx

+- add end to end encryption